CapacitorSet/Glovebox/docs/index.md

-# FHE-Tools
+# Glovebox

-FHE-Tools is a C++ library for developing applications with privacy-by-design.
+Glovebox is a C++ library for developing applications with privacy-by-design.
 It implements [fully homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) by wrapping [libtfhe v1.0](https://github.com/tfhe/tfhe/).

 ## Learning by example

-It features several [examples](https://github.com/CapacitorSet/FHE-tools/tree/master/examples/) that you can check out to get a feel of how to develop applications with privacy-by-design using FHE-Tools.
+It features several [examples](https://github.com/CapacitorSet/Glovebox/tree/master/examples/) that you can check out to get a feel of how to develop applications with privacy-by-design using Glovebox.
 In order of difficulty they are roughly:

   1. Fibonacci, where the server computes the n-th Fibonacci number from a user-provided seed
   2. Linreg, where the server computes a polynomial over user-provided points